 Study, Assessment and Qualifications

-During each module, you will undertake assignments that count towards its assessment.
-You will occasionally need to partake in a timed examination.
+During each module, you will undertake assignments that count towards its assessment and you will occasionally need to partake in a timed examination.

 All modules are designed to enable you to engage in new areas of knowledge to acquire practical experience of a range of activities relevant to your employment within the performance road car technology industry and to encourage you to engage in critical reflection.